FNNDSC/pl-dcm2mha_cnvtr/README.rst

 Abstract
 --------

-An app  to convert dcm files to mha and vice-versa
+An app that converts between DICOM and mha format files.

 Description